National Energy Code of Canada for Buildings

-Revised Schedules are available on the Alberta Municipal Affairs Website.
+Schedules are available on the Alberta Municipal Affairs Website.

 Do I include my floor perimeters in my calculation of Fenestration & Door to Wall Area (FDWR) calculations?

 Yes, the gross wall area calculation will include the areas of wall where the floor meets the exterior wall unless the floor fully penetrates and projects beyond the face of the building.
-This would be considered under the structural penetrations requirements.
+This would be considered under the structural penetration requirements.

 Do I have to use LED lighting now?

 The NECB does not specify types of fixtures or systems.
 Energy consumption levels are set for building types or spaces.
-The choice of fixtures and systems depend upon the designer, and must be within the overall energy consumption parameters laid out in the NECB.
+The choice of fixtures and systems depend upon the designer and must be within the overall energy consumption parameters laid out in the NECB.

 Is it possible for me to consider a site built principal ventilation system in my energy model?

-Yes, provided the parameters used in the calculation are constant between the site built system and a heat recovery ventilator e.g., flow rates and run times then it should be possible to model the site built system.
+Yes, provided the parameters used in the calculation are constant between the site-built system and a heat recovery ventilator e.g., flow rates and run times then it should be possible to model the site-built system.